JManion32/speed-roulette/README.md

-# ♟️ Speed Roulette
+# Speed Roulette
 [![CI](https://github.com/JManion32/speed-roulette/actions/workflows/ci.yml/badge.svg)](https://github.com/JManion32/speed-roulette/actions/workflows/ci.yml)

 A fast-paced browser game that puts a twist on classic casino roulette.

 ---

-## 🚀 About
+## About

 Inspired by the intensity of speed chess, Speed Roulette puts an interesting twist on the beloved high-stakes casino game.
 Players start with
-20 dollars, 10 possible spins, and just 60 seconds on the clock.
-When bets are submitted, the winning number is revealed, earnings are paid out, and the clock starts ticking again 2.5 seconds later.
-Compete for a spot on the daily leaderboard by making quick decisions, taking bold risks, and hitting big payouts.
+**20** dollars, **10** possible spins, and just **60** seconds on the clock.
+When bets are submitted, the winning number is revealed, earnings are paid out, and the clock starts ticking again just **2.5** seconds later.

+Compete for a spot on the daily leaderboard by making quick decisions, taking bold risks, and hitting big payouts!

 ---

-## 🧰 Tech Stack
+## Tech Stack

 ### Frontend
 ![Vite](https://img.shields.io/badge/Vite-646CFF?style=for-the-badge&logo=vite&logoColor=white)